About your study materials

 As a student you have access free of charge to our Online Library 24/7.
 Its resources enable you get the best from your studies and include:

-- over 5 million academic journals
+- over 97 million e-journal titles

 - professional legal databases including LexisNexis and Westlaw